joshuaduffy/dota2api/docs/source/responses.rst

             [players]               - list of all players in the match {
                 account_id          - Unique account ID
-                name                - in-game display name
+                name                - In-game display name
                 hero_id             - Unique hero ID
                 team                - Team the player is on }
-            series_id               - ?
-            series_type             - Type of tournament series
+            series_id               - ID for the game series series_type             - Type of tournament series
             stage_name              - ?
-            game_number             - Game number of the series radiant_series_wins     - Number of wins by Radiant during the series dire_series_wins        - Number of wins by Dire during the series tower_state             - state of *all* towers in the match spectators              - Number of spectators watching
+            game_number             - Game number of the series radiant_series_wins     - Number of wins by Radiant during the series dire_series_wins        - Number of wins by Dire during the series tower_state             - State of *all* towers in the match spectators              - Number of spectators watching
-            lobby_id                - ID for the match's lobby stream_delay_s          - (?)
-Delay in seconds that match replay is delayed
+            lobby_id                - ID for the match's lobby stream_delay_s          - Delay in seconds for streaming to spectators

             // These fields are only available for matches with teams // [radiant_team]
             {
-                team_name            - team name for Radiant
+                team_name            - Team name for Radiant
-                team_logo            - team logo for Radiant
+                team_logo            - Team logo for Radiant
                 team_complete        - ?
             }
             [dire_team]
             {
-                team_name               - team name for Dire
+                team_name            - Team name for Dire
-                team_logo               - team logo for Dire
+                team_logo            - Team logo for Dire
                 team_team_complete   - ?
             }
         }
     }